 The photos below are the native lake form of Lahontan Cutthroat Trout in Pyramid Lake.
 Both photos were taken by Gregg Ritland.
 The Pilot Peak Lahontan Cutthroat Trout in these photos were reestablished in Pyramid Lake in 2006 in collaboration with the Pyramid Lake Paiute Tribe.
 The size of fish in the photo are 20 to 24 pounds.
 They grow about one inch per month once stocked.
 A naturally reproducing population was confirmed in 2014 by the U.S. Fish and Wildlife Service Lahontan National Fish Hatchery Complex.

 Below – an angler holds a freshly-caught Pilot Peak Lahontan Cutthroat Trout at Pyramid Lake.
 Photo Credit: Gregg Ritland for the U.S. Fish and Wildlife Service.

 The photos below are the stream form of Lahontan Cutthroat Trout.
-All photos are courtesy of the Nevada Department of Wildlife.
+Photos in this section are courtesy of the Nevada Department of Wildlife.

 Lahontan Cutthroat Trout photos below are courtesy of Native Trout Addict (@nativetroutaddict)